kmwtechnology/lucille/doc/site/content/en/docs/getting-started/cookbooks/rss_cookbook.md

   }
 ]
 ```

-News items in an RSS feed often have some article metadata, and then a link to the actual meat of the article in HTML as a field.

-- The fetchURI stage allows us to grab the actual content of our associated news article.
-- The ApplyJSoup stage parses that content into fields that will exist in addition to our article metadata from the RSS feed.
-These fields include the body, bullet points, and the header.

 4. We can index these documents into whatever we'd like.
 Here, we might decide to just print them to a CSV: